kwur/new-kwur-site/_posts/2010-03-31-album-review-free-energy-stuck-on-nothing.md

   </div>

   <div>
     <span class="Apple-style-span"  style="font-size:small;">This record is just <i>good</i>.
 Big sound, bigger emotions.
-It&#8217;s the kind of stuff you want to roll all of your windows down and drive real fast to.
-I&#8217;ve never been old but I think this is the kind of music that encapsulates what it is to be young; nostalgia pop, maybe.</span>
+It’s the kind of stuff you want to roll all of your windows down and drive real fast to.
+I’ve never been old but I think this is the kind of music that encapsulates what it is to be young; nostalgia pop, maybe.</span>
   </div>

   <div>
-    <span class="Apple-style-span"  style="font-size:small;"><br />James Murphy (of LCD Soundsystem) produced this record, continuing his infatuation with updating everything that was great about music in the &#8217;70s for today.
+    <span class="Apple-style-span"  style="font-size:small;"><br />James Murphy (of LCD Soundsystem) produced this record, continuing his infatuation with updating everything that was great about music in the ’70s for today.
 Maybe the title is a little off, then, because, if anything, this album is stuck on the past.
-But I&#8217;ll be darned if that&#8217;s a bad thing.</span>
+But I’ll be darned if that’s a bad thing.</span>
   </div>

   <div>